TerribleBrad/Wind-of-Kine/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

 ### Post-Installation

-## Copy Game Folder Files

-When the installation is complete, copy the files in the `Streamlied Skyrim\Game Folder Files` folder and paste them into your Skyrim folder (with the SkyrimSE.exe and the data folder).
-[HERE](http://prntscr.com/124984m).

 ## Pagefile in prevention of memory crashes